awsdocs/amazon-eks-user-guide/doc_source/eks-optimized-windows-ami.md

 ## Bootstrap script configuration parameters<a name="bootstrap-script-configuration-parameters"></a>

 When you create a Windows node, there's a script on the node that allows for configuring different parameters\.
-Depending on your setup, this script can be found on the node at a location similar to: `\Program Files\Amazon\EKS\EKSBootstrap.ps1`\.
+Depending on your setup, this script can be found on the node at a location similar to: `C:\Program Files\Amazon\EKS\Start-EKSBootstrap.ps1`\.
 The script includes the following parameters:
 + `-EKSClusterName` – Specifies the Amazon EKS cluster name for this worker node to join\.
 + `-KubeletExtraArgs` – Specifies extra arguments for `kubelet` \(optional\)\.
 + `-KubeProxyExtraArgs` – Specifies extra arguments for `kube-proxy` \(optional\)\.